-7. Specification The specification of the Deliverables is as set out below in Schedule 1 the Supplier's tender dated 03 December 2024.
-8. Term The Term shall commence on 18 December 2024 and the Expiry Date shall be 31 March 2025 The Buyer may extend the Contract for a period of up to 3 months by giving not less than 10 Working Days' notice in writing to the Supplier prior to the Expiry Date.
+Information on foreign semiconductor companies operating, with partnerships or with investments in the UK; Information on support available (from the UK Government and other UK-based entities) to 1) partner with a UK company 2) enter UK market 3) invest in the UK; Infographics.
+This document will be used by DBT teams at Post (namely in APAC, but could also be used in other markets) to "sell" the UK sector, seeking both export, partnership and investment opportunities.
+7. Specification The specification of the Deliverables is as set out below at Schedule 1 (Specification).
+8. Term The Term shall commence on 22nd May 2023 and the Expiry Date shall be 14th July 2023 , unless it is otherwise extended or terminated in accordance with the terms and conditions of the Contract.
+The Buyer may extend the Contract for a period of up to 6 months by giving not less than 10 Working Days' notice in writing to the Supplier prior to the Expiry Date.
 The terms and conditions of the Contract shall apply throughout any such extended period.
-9. Charges The Charges for the Deliverables shall be as set out below in Schedule 1.
-10. Reimbursable Expenses None 11.Payment Payment of undisputed invoices will be made within 30 days of receipt of invoice, which must be submitted promptly by the Supplier.
-All invoices must be sent, quoting a valid purchase order number (PO Number), to: The Department for Business and Trade c/o UKSBS Queensway House West Precinct BILLINGHAM TS23 2NF Ap@uksbs.co.uk Within 10 Working Days of receipt of "the countersigned copy of this Order Form, the Buyer will send the Supplier a unique PO Number.
+9. Charges The Charges for the Deliverables shall be as set out below in Schedule 2.
+10. Reimbursable Expenses Recoverable when the expenses are incurred in accordance with Schedule 4 11.Payment Payment of undisputed invoices will be made within 30 days of receipt of invoice, which must be submitted promptly by the Supplier.
+All invoices must be sent, quoting a valid purchase order number (PO Number), to: [redacted] Email: [redacted] Telephone: [redacted] Within 10 Working Days of receipt of "the countersigned copy of this Order Form, the Buyer will send the Supplier a unique PO Number.
 The Supplier must be in receipt of a valid PO Number before submitting an invoice.
-To avoid delay in payment it is important that the invoice is compliant with the requirements under clause 5.4 of the Conditions and that it includes a valid PO Number, PO Number item number (if applicable) and the details (name and telephone number) of your Buyer contact (i.e. Contract Manager).
-Non-compliant invoices will be sent back to you, which may lead to a delay in payment.
-If you have a query regarding an outstanding payment, please contact our Accounts Payable section either by email to: Ap@uksbs.co.uk